Wen's burning eyes made Gwen wilt.

 "Sealing," Petra intoned professionally.
 "Switching to the next cube."

 "Gwen, don't be afraid to let us know your limits," Klavdiya advised.

 Then a fourth.

 Midway through the sixth, Gwen stopped.

 The excess vitality filling her physical form ceased.
-Triggered by the negative drain, her Druidic essence activated, filling her mana channels with its restorative energy.
+Triggered by the negative drain, her Druidic Essence activated, filling her mana channels with emerald energy.

 "I am tapped out."
 Gwen paused.
 "Give me a moment."

-She closed her eyes and inspected her Astral Body, envisioning its projected form, observing the motes of lightning and void interplaying within a sculptural form furthermore lit by flashes of emerald.
+She closed her eyes and inspected her Astral Body, envisioning its projected form, observing the motes of lightning and Void interplaying within a sculptural silhouette.

 Already, she was feeling the buzz of abstract hunger hovering at the edge of her consciousness.